danReynolds/CS458/A1/a1help.md

 Maybe that can be exploited?

+Other exploits, the ls -la maybe and the shadow thing.

 ## Suggested Readings

 `execve` = filename, then args array to pass to file that is run.